fxhash/fxhash-evm-core/docs/src/src/factories/FxIssuerFactory.sol/contract.FxIssuerFactory.md

 ### createProject

-Creates new generative art project
+Creates new generative art project with single parameter

 ```solidity